The 3 best websites for buying a co-op or condo apartment (or entire brownstone) in NYC

 We've listed some reputable brokerages alphabetically below.
 For a more extensive list of REBNY-member brokerages, click here.

-Bohemia Realty Group (Upper Manhattan)
+Bohemia Realty Group (primarily Upper Manhattan)

 Brown Harris Stevens (NYC, Hamptons, Hudson Valley, New Jersey, Connecticut)

-Compass (NYC, Long Island, Hamptons, Westchester, Hudson Valley
+Compass (NYC, Long Island, Hamptons, Westchester, Hudson Valley)

-Corcoran (NYC, Hamptons, Hudson Valley, Westchester)
+Corcoran (NYC, Hamptons, Westchester, Hudson Valley)

 CORE (Luxury NYC)